rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 Is your Webpacker compilation taking forever?
 You may be overpacking.

-Your project may very well need more than one entry besides the typical `application.js`.
+Be good to yourself and stick to this rule: **one entry per page**.

+If you use the same JS on every page, then using a single `application.js` entry for every page on the site satisfies the rule.

+Your project may need want a separate entry for `admin.js` to import functionality for the admin pages of the site.
+You may further split up your entries across pages more agressively, i.e., `page1.js`, `page2.js`, etc.

 However, treating every module in your application as an entry is most likely a mistake.
+Pay attention to what you're putting in the "packs" directory with Webpacker, folks!

 > Don't overpack.
 At best, this is wasteful; at worst, this is a productivity killer.

-Be good to yourself and stick to this rule: **one entry per page**.